 If you don’t want to skip breakfast altogether, having a pure protein (and veggies) breakfast is another great bet.
 Egg white omelets (hold the cheese) are excellent, or any type of salad with double meat is another great choice.

 Carb Backloading – This is sort of a bro-science technique, but it seems to work fairly well for many.
 Probably just because you are eating less early in the day, but the proponents of CBL say it is due to nutrient partitioning – aka the carbs come AFTER the work is put in, and are used for muscle repair and not fat storage.
 Again – mostly bro-science, but somehow it works for many – so I won’t deny it.

 Essentially all you do is limit your carbs until later in the day, preferably after a workout.
 So if possible, hammer a workout right before dinner – then enjoy all the good stuff at and after dinner.

 Being Real – What does this even mean?
 It means psychologically we come up with stupid reasons to eat when we travel.
 You probably don’t need snacks for the plane flight.
 You can go 5,6, hell, 7 hours without eating… you will be just fine while you sit in your cramped seat.

 But for some reason, people think they need to snack.
 “Oh my, I’ve got a 2-hour flight, what snacks will I pack?!?” – none – eat breakfast and eat lunch when you land, you will live.

-Assess your situations.
+Assess your situation.
 Are you actually hungry?
 Or are you bored, stressed, or tired.
-Just like at home, I would recommend you stay mindful, even when you have a tower of all you can eat mini-cheesecakes in your face.
+Just like at home, I would recommend you stay mindful, even when you have a tower of all-you-can-eat mini-cheesecakes in your face.